marialma/marialma.github.io/README.md

 Among the projects I have squirreled away here are:
 * [My comprehensive Masters paper](https://github.com/marialma/Capstone-Paper)
 * [An ongoing effort to better understand the 2017 Cholera epidemic in Yemen](https://github.com/marialma/2017-Cholera-in-Yemen)

+My Tableau Public account is [here](https://public.tableau.com/profile/maria.ma5849#!), where you can browse some of the things I've worked on.

 I am based in the San Francisco Bay Area, and am currently looking for work.